rmiesen/pdx-devopsdays-2017/Day1/open_session-vmware.md

  * Based on PhotonOS.
    - Their containerization solution (Dockerish).
    - Runs on OVA.
-   - Have a Kubineres-like solution too.
+   - Have a Kubinetes-like solution too.
  * Habitat integrates w/ Photon and works inside of Photon too.
  * Can use the kitchen docker driver to talk to Photon directly.